 Bank balances are held with only high rated banks and majority of other security deposits are placed majorly with government agencies/public sector undertakings.

 The Company's corporate treasury department is responsible for liquidity and funding as well as settlement management.
-In addition, processes and policies related to such risks are overseen by senior management.
+In addition, processes and policies related to such risks are overseen by senior management of the Company.
 Management monitors the Company's net liquidity position through rolling forecasts on the basis of expected cash flows.

 Market risk is the risk that the fair value of future cash flow of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprise three types of risk: Foreign currency risk, intrest rate risk and price risk.
+Market risk comprise three types of risk: foreign currency risk, interest rate risk and price risk.

 (i) Foreign currency risk